mxm/yoka/README.md

 Install
 -------

-Install Python 2.7, then run
+Install Python 2.7, Virtualenv for Python, and the Python development files.
+In Debian, this command does the trick:

+    sudo apt-get install python2.7 python-dev python-virtualenv

+Then run:

     git clone https://github.com/mxm/flink-perf-new
     ./install.sh